cloud-gov/cg-site/_posts/2021-08-03-update_to_our_customer_responsibility_matrix_crm.md

   Responsibility Matrix (CRM) clarifies some language and inhertiance status for controls.
 ---
-The **Control Implementation Summary (CIS) + Customer Responsibility Matrix (CRM) + Control-by-Control Inheritance (.xlsx)**]({{ site.baseurl }}/resources/cloud.gov-CIS-Worksheet.xlsx) (last updated August 3, 2021) is a summary of each Low and Moderate security control and whether it is handled by cloud.gov, shared responsibility, or customer responsibility.
+The **Control Implementation Summary (CIS) + Customer Responsibility Matrix (CRM) + Control-by-Control Inheritance (.xlsx)**](https://cloud.gov/resources/cloud.gov-CIS-Worksheet.xlsx) (last updated August 3, 2021) is a summary of each Low and Moderate security control and whether it is handled by cloud.gov, shared responsibility, or customer responsibility.
 It includes guidance on which controls a customer system can fully or partially inherit from cloud.gov.
 Adds another page listing Low-impact controls, which provides color-coded conditional formatting to CRM

 Updates to controls: